 - “What does it mean to be human today?”

-Furthermore, I have organized and taught courses on philosophical thinking and specialized courses on mindfulness:
+Furthermore, I have organized and taught courses on philosophical thinking and counseling, as well as, specialized courses on mindfulness:

 - “I wonder why?”